gmorgan00/PublicScripts/README.md

-Some usefule scripts, use at your own risk !
+Some useful scripts, use at your own risk !